Aaron98990/ways-of-the-game/misconduct.md

 For any remark above: think if it was public or private and how it's delivered.
 If private and towards you or its delivery is weak, you may just go with a verbal warning or ignore completely, if you deem appropiate.
 If public and its delivery is condescending/demanding, you can't let your self be undermined as everyone will treat you with less respect so a caution is required.

+If the referee decides to give a caution for dissent and wants to stop play, make sure there is no advantage.
+The restart would be an indirect free kick at the spot of the offense.

 #### **Dissent by action**

 > - dissent by word or action